 About the Consultation

-Prior to a patient consultation, our physicians review all patient data, including clinical notes from a referring provider and any prior diagnostic studies (e.g., X-ray, MRI, ultrasound).
+Prior to patient consultation, our physicians review all patient data, including clinical notes from a referring provider and any prior diagnostic studies (e.g., X-ray, MRI, ultrasound).
 Tenex Health TX is best suited for patients with chronic pain (>3 months) of the affected tendon and who have not responded to conservative medical treatment, including rest, ice, bracing, and physical therapy.
 In the event that your tendon pain would be better treated with surgical intervention, you may be referred to one of our fellowship-trained orthopaedic surgeons.
 Your physician will work closely with you to explain your treatment options and determine the course of treatment that is right for you.

 Tenex Health TX addresses the most common areas for tendon and soft-tissue injuries, including: